UFL-Autonomy-Park/apark_wiki/docs/tutorials/simulation-installation.md

 This means keeping the current version when installed and **never updating Ubuntu**.

 For a complete tutorial on getting a virtual machine to run Linux locally on Windows for general ROS2 project, see this link: [https://autonomypark.org/ROS/vmware-guide.pdf](https://autonomypark.org/ROS/vmware-guide.pdf).

+!!! note
-**NOTE:** For the VM, you will have to allocate disk space and for general tutorials/work, 20 GB works well.
+	For the VM, you will have to allocate disk space and for general tutorials/work, 20 GB works well.
 However, for larger projects working with the PX4 and Gazebo, 20 GB is not sufficient.
 It's recommended minimum 40GB for allocated space and between 50-60GB allocated for good overall performance.

 ## ROS2 Humble Installation